 Find synonyms for this word.

-How did you get lulled as a child?
+How were you rocked to sleep as a child?

 In what tone did your mother sing the song to you?

-Yes, it is true love, affection is transmitted with a lullaby.
-Let the child not hear yet, but already feel.
+Yes, it is true that love and affection are conveyed with a lullaby.
+The child may not hear yet, but he already feels.

-How do you think he feels? (affection, love, mother's tenderness)
+How do you think he feels? (affection, love, tenderness of a mother)

 A lullaby is sung so that the child grows up pure in soul, gentle and kind.

-In songs, performers often turn to animals, urging them to protect and protect the child from hardship.
+In songs, performers often address animals, calling on them to protect and protect the child from adversity.

-And now I invite you to the creative workshop.
+And now I invite you to a creative workshop.
 You have two cards.
-Read the assignment on these cards and choose only one with the assignment that you like best.
+Read the task on these cards and choose only one with the task that you liked best.
 We are working.

 The cranes have arrived